ramkumarpj/project-one/README.md

 * What is the impact of intrest rate on median sales price?

-* Which zipcope is the best to own rental property?
+* Which zipcode is the best to own rental property?

 ## Data sets